privacybydesign/pbdf-website/pages/en/issuance-mobile.md

 the Privacy by Design foundation.
 Before doing so, the foundation checks if you actually have control over this number by sending a verification as text message (SMS).
-This service is free of charge, but (currently) only works for Dutch mobile phone numbers.
+This service is free of charge, but (currently) only works for mobile phone numbers from European countries.
+This restriction is exists because charges within Europe are uniform.

 You may wish to add additional mobile phone numbers as separate attributes in your app.
 You then execute the issuance process